 Didactic Phase students are responsible for completing Express Registration for ALL Fall, Spring, and Summer II Didactic Phase courses.
-The Director of Clinical Business Operations will work with the University Registrar to register students for their first Clinical phase course leading up to the completion of the didactic year.
-The Financial Aid Office will notify students, via email, about registration and financial aid deadlines and provide instructions for Express Registration.
-For assistance with registration for didactic courses, students should contact the Director of Didactic Education.
-For assistance with registration for clinical courses, students should contact the Director of Clinical Business Operations.
+The Director of Clinical Education will work with the University Registrar to register students for their first Clinical phase course leading up to the completion of the didactic year.
+The Financial Aid Office will notify students via email about registration and financial aid deadlines and provide instructions for Express Registration.
+Students should contact the Director of Didactic Education for assistance with registration for didactic courses.
+Students should contact the Director of Clinical Education for assistance with registration for clinical courses.